Puran Poli Recipe

 It is a classical Marathi dish, which is a dessert served during auspicious occasions and during important festivals such as Holi, Padwa, Ganesh utsav in Maharashtra.
 Although it resembles like a roti, a poli is actually very different.
 It is made mostly during holi when the bonfire is lit.
 It may be served with a spoonful of ghee and milk

-My mom makes the prasad of Puran Poli and Katachi Amti for the Holi & Gauri Ganpati festival at our place:)
+My mom makes the prasad of Puran Poli and Katachi Amti for the Holi & Gauri Ganpati at our place:)

 To make Poli